 Group 2: 13:30 - Hill Climb, 14:45 - Middle Distance, 16:00 - Sprint

-Endurance (Bronze 6km and Silver 10km) - All Groups race start at 17:30 on Saturday 15thJune
+Endurance (Bronze 6km and Silver, Gold, Platinum 10km) - All Groups race start from 17:30 on Saturday.

 The shorter events will be work from an individual time trail format, eg one runner at a time setting off at fixed intervals.
 Once everyone has completed an event then the waves rotate to the next event.
 The final event will be the Endurance event which sees everyone compete together.
 Results and cumulative points and standings will be posted live to our website during the events, subject to good internet coverage.